Doxuno

 COMPENSATION

-In consideration for the satisfactory performance of the Services, Client shall pay Contractor at an hourly rate of $125 per hour.
-Payment shall be made on a monthly basis, payable Net 30 (within thirty (30) days of invoice receipt).
-Contractor shall be solely responsible for all costs, tools, equipment, materials, software, and other expenses incurred in performing the Services, unless otherwise agreed in writing.
-Late payments shall accrue interest at the rate of 1.5% per month (or the maximum rate permitted by law, whichever is less) from the due date until paid.
+In consideration for the Services, Client shall pay Contractor at an hourly rate of $125.00 per hour, payable on a monthly basis and within thirty (30) days of invoice receipt (Net 30).
+Contractor is solely responsible for all costs, tools, equipment, and materials used to perform the Services — a strong indicator of independent-contractor status.
+Late payments accrue interest at 1.5% per month or the maximum rate permitted by the law of the State of New York, whichever is less.

 4.